 How Do Robo Advisors Work?

-A Robo Advisors main function is automating the work of a human financial advisor.
-This reduces your cost of investing and provides you more accessibility and transparency into the performance of your portfolio.
+A Robo Advisors’ main function is automating the work of a human financial advisor.
+This reduces your cost of investing and provides you more accessibility and transparency into your portfolio’s performance.
+They build your portfolio, buy and sell your stocks, and finally perform routine tasks such as tax-loss harvesting.

-1. The Program – A Software Application Running On Computers In A Datacenter
+1. The Program – Software Running On Servers In Datacenters

 A Robo Advisor is simply a software program running on computers in a data center.
-These applications are accessed usually via a secure website or smartphone app.
-The program is designed by software programmers based on the requirements of the fund managers and the way the fund will operate.
-For example, many Robo Advisors simple buy and sell a selection of Exchange Traded Funds on your behalf.
+These applications are usually accessed via a secure website or smartphone app.
+The program is designed by software programmers based on the fund managers’ requirements and the way the fund will operate.
+For example, many Robo Advisors simply buy and sell a selection of Exchange Traded Funds on your behalf.

 2. You Register An Account & Transfer Money

-3. You Provide Your Input On Risk & Investment Preferences
+3. You Provide Your Risk & Investment Preferences

-You will then answer a series of questions design to understand your tolerance for risk and your preferences for investments types.
+You will then answer a series of questions design to understand your tolerance for risk and your preferences for investment types.
 The types of questions you are asked are:

 - Personal Status: Age, Job, Income, Marital Status, Dependents